Expansion to quayside land

 Three cargo terminals

 There are now three cargo areas in full operation at the Port of Thyboron.
 The first area lies just inside the entrance at Langholmkaj, with quayside warehouses for storing bulk cargo – loose, and in big bags.
 The next is a customised bulk cargo terminal consisting of 100,000 m2 of land for sorting and handling sand and gravel, and an adjacent quay for receiving raw materials and shipping out final products to the construction industry.
 The last is a project cargo quay with a load capacity of 23 tonnes per square metre, for very heavy goods, and 150,000 m2 of adjacent land for the temporary storage of wind turbine foundations and main components etc., prior to disembarkation or installation in the North Sea.
-All the above quays currently have 9 metres of water depth.
+All the above quays currently have 9 metres of water depth, the project quay has even 10 m water depth today.

 Over the past five years, the Port of Thyboron has developed new port infrastructure for the maritime service sector in the form of a harbour basin for the largest floating dock on the Danish west coast, increased quay capacity and a new harbour basin for newbuildings.
 New facilities have also been developed for the offshore and shipping sector in the form of a heavy goods and project cargo quay.
 Last year, first-class new discharging facilities for pelagic and industrial fishing began operation, along with expanded quay capacity for Dutch and Belgian transit fishing for human consumption crews.